 March till late May – temperatures rise above 30 during the days and nights may be hot as well.
 The humidity at this time of the year is very high, which means you’ll be sweating without even moving your body and it’s not easy to sit on the beach for a long while with the burning sun above your head.
 The hottest month of the year in Koh Chang is April.

 Despite the heat and humidity, this is still a rather popular season on the island; the Thai new year – Songkran – is in April and there are other holidays in May.
 You can still expect a calm sea and clear blue sky, but the heat is rather heavy at this time of the year.

 June till late October– Huge amounts of rain pour in Koh Chang during these months, between 500 -700 millimeters per month.
 There are a few sunny days, but most days are rainy, with dark, clouded sky and stormy sea.

-Importantly, even in rainy days, the rain doesn’t pour all day long, but usually comes in strong showers of 1-2 hours.
+Importantly, even on rainy days, the rain doesn’t pour all day long but usually comes in strong showers of 1-2 hours.
 In between the sun shines and the weather is fine – so this season is also possible if you would like to visit a very calm island and practically empty beaches.
-This is the weak season in terms of tourism – accommodation prices are lowest, far less visitors come to the island and some of the business (resorts, restaurants, shops etc.) are closed – but some see this as an opportunity to cease the low prices and enjoy an almost “private” island.
+This is the weak season in terms of tourism – accommodation prices are lowest, far fewer visitors come to the island and some of the business (resorts, restaurants, shops, etc.) are closed – but some see this as an opportunity to cease the low prices and enjoy an almost “private” island.
 To each his own reasoning and decisions.

 Each season has its weaknesses and strongest suits, and all should be considered before deciding.
 I hope that this review will help you decide which time best suits you for visiting Koh Chang.